The world of cycling has witnessed a significant evolution in the participation and recognition of female cyclists.

 Despite this, some pioneers of women's cycling began participating in races, although often in separate and unofficially recognized events.

-These early cyclists paved the way for future generations, proving that women could compete with strength and determination.
+These early female cyclists paved the way for future generations, proving that women could compete with strength and determination.

 Milestones and key moments

-Reference women cyclists: from 1980 to 1990
+Female cyclists of note: from 1980 to 1990

 These athletes not only accumulated victories and titles, but also raised the competitive level and visibility of women's cycling.

-Women cyclists who were prominent figures in 1990
+Female cyclists who were prominent figures in 1990

 Best female cyclists of the millennium